MariaDB/mariadb.org-tools/sql-bench-mysql/README.txt

-0. This is fine tuned for running with MariaDB
+0. This is fine tuned for running with MySQL

 1. What is it?
 This wrapper scripts are meant to run the sql-bench benchmark suite with various compiler options and different run time configurations.

 2. Prerequisite
-- MariaDB bzr tree from lp:maria
+- MySQL bzr tree from lp:mysql-server
 - Perl with DBD::MySQL

 3. What you will find in those directories?